 - Works by authors of color.

 - Works of literary theory and criticism.

-Upon completion of required coursework, M.A.T. students are required to take a comprehensive examination that will ensure their proficiency in the above subject areas.
-The English department administers the textual analysis component of the exam.
-The exam is given twice annually, in December and in May.
+Upon completion of required coursework, M.A.T. students are required to take a comprehensive exam, administered by the Lynch School, that will ensure their proficiency in the above subject areas.